facebook/mysql-5.6/README.md

 1. Install the project's dependencies

     ```
-    # run this in the 'docs' directory
+    # run this in the same directory as this README.md
     bundle install
     ```